Founder of Beyondbeing Yoga

 Drawing from the disciplined world of dance to the depths of personal loss, Hayley Schmidt has created a yoga experience that strengthens the body while healing the spirit.

+As a professional dancer, Hayley first approached yoga from a physical standpoint, striving for extreme strength and flexibility of her body.
 But when she experienced an unexpected tragedy, life as she knew it cracked open.
 Her practice taught her to observe and accept – and became her salvation.

 In 2012 she opened Beyondbeing Yoga, a popular studio in Subiaco with a rotation of extremely qualified and experienced teachers.
 Her vision?
 To help others through the power of yoga, just as it helped her.

 Hayley’s classes offer the discipline and dynamism of dance.
 Using her in-depth knowledge of human anatomy, she leads a nuanced practice that gives a transformative body, mind and soul experience.

 With intelligent sequences designed to help you expand every inch of your being, Hayley’s teaching holds a lyrical quality of concise instruction and specific energetic cues, all the while offering philosophical meditations that guide you into higher states of consciousness.

 Hayley’s classes are for anyone curious about how they can open their mind while strengthening their body – and lead life with a greater sense of meaning and connection.